 URBANopt SDK Documentation

 URBANopt is not a standalone program for end users.
 URBANopt is a Software Development Kit (SDK) — a collection of open source modules focused on underlying analytics for a variety of multi-building design and analysis use cases.
 Commercial software developers can use existing URBANopt modules, customize URBANopt modules, and create new modules to help implement the desired workflows for their end user tools.
-Other users of the SDK could include researchers looking to create customized workflows to perform specific environmental design tasks.
+Other users of the SDK could include researchers looking to create customized workflows to perform specific modeling and analysis tasks.

 Use Cases